FLOWR: Flow Matching for Structure-Aware De Novo, Interaction- and Fragment-Based Ligand Generation

 \item \textbf{Quality filtering}.
 We apply a final filtering step and accumulate the processed systems into train, validation and testing splits.
 Here, we ensure that all systems contain RDKit-valid ligands.
 We also filter out any system which contains atoms other than \{H, C, N, O, F, P, S, Cl, Se, Br\} and any system with fewer than 5 residues in the pocket.
 Additionally, we filter out all systems containing NAG ligands since we found these were highly overrepresented which would likely create an unwanted bias for generative models.
 We also filter out all systems derived from the PDB complex “1mvm” since it contains many small DNA fragments and was not originally filtered by \textsc{Plinder}.

 \item \textbf{Data deduplication}.
-Since existing datasets often contain significant structural redundancy, we also experiment with two data deduplication strategies -- we present these in more detail in Appendix~\ref{sec:spire-add}.
-For the remainder of this paper, however, we make use of the non-deduplicated version of \textsc{Spindr}. \end{enumerate}
+Since existing datasets often contain substantial structural redundancy, we experiment with two data deduplication strategies presented in Appendix~\ref{sec:spire-add}.
+In practice, we found little empricial difference between the original and deduplicated datasets, despite their significantly smaller size (\~10,000--15,000 fewer complexes), suggesting there is a significant amount of redundancy in the original data.
+However, we use the non-deduplicated version of \textsc{Spindr} for the remainder of this paper, though we make all three versions publicly available to enable further investigation of deduplication strategies in ligand generation tasks. \end{enumerate}

 Our final dataset contains 35,666 protein-ligand complexes, making \textsc{Spindr} the largest dataset of high-quality, refined structures derived directly from crystallographic data.
 In Table~\ref{tab:dataset-comparison} we compare some of the features of \textsc{Spindr} to other commonly used dataset for SBDD and docking.
 Notably, in addition to the features in Table~\ref{tab:dataset-comparison}, we maintain the same data splits as \textsc{Plinder}.
 The \textsc{Plinder} splits were carefully selected to minimise data leakage between train and test sets and to ensure test systems were always of high-quality.
-This careful curation enables realistic assessment of models’ generalisability to unseen data, unlike many existing benchmarks which contain significant train-test data leakage~\cite{dataset:plinder}.
+This careful curation enables realistic assessment of models' generalisability to unseen data, unlike many existing benchmarks which contain substantial train-test data leakage~\cite{dataset:plinder}.